 Retain a skilled attorney

-Anyone who is under investigation for bankruptcy fraud should immediately contact a Naples, Fort Lauderdale or Broward County bankruptcy fraud defense attorney.
+Anyone who is under investigation for bankruptcy fraud should immediately contact a Naples, Broward County or Fort Lauderdale bankruptcy fraud defense attorney.
 While it may be tempting to talk to someone about the investigation, federal fraud lawyers strongly advise against discussing the pending case with anyone other than an attorney.
 Conversations between the person who is the subject of the investigations and potential witnesses may become a point of focus at trial.
 Speaking with someone else about the matter may also lead to that party being subpoenaed when they otherwise may not have been contacted.
 Joffe Law, P.A. stands ready to help with your federal case.